S. C. Johnson Logo

 S. C. Johnson LogoS.
 C. Johnson Logo PNG

 The household chemicals manufacturer has reflected the idea of creating a clean and healthy environment in its identity.
 Although the S.C.
-Johnson logo does not contain obvious images, it symbolizes the power and energy needed to fight against pollution.
+Johnson logo does not feature obvious imagery, it symbolizes the power and energy needed to fight pollution.
 The logo is also associated with reliability, support, and mutual aid.

 S. C. Johnson: Brand overview

-S. C. Johnson – the largest manufacturer of household chemicals with 13 thousand employees and annual sales of 5 billion dollars.
+S. C. Johnson is the largest manufacturer of household chemicals, with 13,000 employees and annual sales of $ 5 billion.
 Logo S. C. Johnson’s logo is known in 110 countries where its products are sold.
-Under the control of the corporation, about 50 subsidiaries.
+The corporation controls about 50 subsidiaries.

 The company’s history, deeply respectful of family values, began in 1882 when young Samuel Johnson began selling the parquet produced in his town.
-In 1886 he named the purchased parquet company after himself.
-Gradually Samuel engaged his son and then his grandson.
+In 1886, he named the company he purchased after himself.
+Gradually, Samuel engaged his son and then his grandson.
 However, the business of flooring, baseboards, and paneling did not attract the Johnsons for long.
-The family was much more successful in cleaning, detergents, and home fresheners.
+The family was much more successful with cleaning products, detergents, and home fresheners.
 Therefore, the company opened its laboratory, where world-famous brands were invented.

 Meaning and History